chriskjaer/protostorm/readme.md

 # Protostorm
-Simple Guard setup for small client-side test sites or projects.
+Simple Guard setup for small static test sites or projects.

 ### Usage:
 - Git Clone Protostorm to your folder.